arm32fox-project/luna/testing/marionette/client/README.md

 ## Package Files

-- client.py:  This is the Marionette socket client; it speaks the same socket protocol as the Gecko remote debugger.
+- client.py:  This is the Marionette socket client; it speaks the same socket protocol as the Goanna remote debugger.
 - marionette.py:  The Marionette client.
-This uses client.py to communicate with a server that speaks the Gecko remote debugger protocol.
+This uses client.py to communicate with a server that speaks the Goanna remote debugger protocol.
   This allows Selenium tests to utilize Marionette.
-- testserver.py:  A socket server which mimics the remote debugger in Gecko, and can be used to test pieces of the Marionette client.
+- testserver.py:  A socket server which mimics the remote debugger in Goanna, and can be used to test pieces of the Marionette client.
 - test_protocol.py:  Tests the Marionette JSON Protocol by using testserver.py.

 ## Installation